MobileFirst-Platform-Developer-Center/MotoCorpService/README.md

 > - Demo setup automation on bluemix
 > - Ionic Hybrid App with MFP v8.0

-# Project Overview
+## Project Overview

 To explore the scenario which an Enterprise which owns car service centers wants to leverage Mobile Foundation and IBM Bluemix to expose its OnPrem CRM to its Services Centers employees via a Mobile App.

 Considerations:
-- OnPrem CRM should not be publicly available in the cloud.
+- OnPrem CRM should not be available in the public cloud.
 - OnPrem CRM already servers the company internally, so performance should impacts should be considered on this new channel on interaction.

 [For details check here](/Lab/0.Overview.md)

-# Possible Scenarios of Adoption
+# Scenarios Covered on the Labs
 | Lab                  | Status           | Goal                                                                                                                                                                                                                                    |
 |:---------------------|:-----------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Lab01 - Online       | **Final Review** | To Explore the integration of Secure Gateway as safe tunnel to allow online access to an OnPrem CRM Solution via REST APIs                                                                                                              |